 Cucuve Suites is a small boutique hotel owned by a Swiss couple.

-The two started by offering a single room for friends and family visiting the islands, but as the Galapagos Islands grew into the popular tourist destination they are today, the two expanded the hotel.
+The two started by offering a single room for friends and family visiting the islands, but as the Galapagos Islands grew into a popular tourist destination today, the two expanded the hotel.

 You can now stay in one of their seven beautiful rooms.
-The hotel is located just a few meters away from Puerto Ayora’s main street, which has shops, travel agencies, restaurants and more.
+The hotel is located just a few meters away from Puerto Ayora’s main street, shops, travel agencies, restaurants, and more.

 The hotel got its name from the species of mockingbirds that call the Galapagos Archipelago home.
 Though the Darwin finches get most of the attention, the different mockingbirds and their adaptations were also vital to Darwin’s research on the island.

 The number of beds in each room varies, but all were well decorated, impeccably designed, and quite clean.
-They even had laptop friendly desks and workspaces (just in case you need to get a little work done during your stay).
+They even had laptop-friendly desks and workspaces (just if you need to get a little work done during your stay).

 Each morning, the hotel offers a good breakfast.
 The buffet includes ham and cheese, fresh eggs, fruit juice, bread, cereals & nuts, pancakes, and coffee and tea.